MENU

 5. Use social media to your advantage

-Though links from social media are not used as a ranking signal, social media supports your SEO efforts in other ways as it helps to build authority and credibility.
+While links from social media platforms may not directly impact search engine rankings, an active social media presence supports your SEO efforts in other ways.
+This is because it helps to build authority and credibility.
 Generally with social media algorithms, more engagement means more visibility which boosts brand awareness.
 When you post valuable and unique content to your social media that naturally attracts engagement, this usually results in an increase in followers, website traffic and a growth in community around your brand.

 If you want to gain more visibility in search results, please get in touch.